deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17779/index.md

 ![](figures/figures_12_2.png)

-> 🔼 The figure compares different vision-language tuning frameworks, highlighting the proposed ADEM-VL framework's efficiency and effectiveness through parameter-free cross-attention, multiscale visual prompting, and adaptive fusion.
+> 🔼 The figure compares different vision-language tuning frameworks, highlighting the proposed ADEM-VL framework's efficient multimodal fusion approach.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 1.
 Comparison of different vision-language tuning frameworks: (a) Methods that directly extend the input space of the language model with extracted vision features. (b) Methods that fuse vision information into the language model via cross-attention. (c) Our proposed ADEM-VL framework, which incorporates parameter-free cross-attention, multiscale visual prompting, and adaptive multimodal fusion designs.
 This approach ensures both parameter and computational efficiency while delivering promising performance.